delendum-xyz/.github/profile/README.md

-Delendum Ventures specialize in the zero-knowledge domain and support early-stage zero-knowledge based projects with incubation and funding.
-We curate the list of resources below, including developer needs and knowledge base, and we will add project evaluation and more soon.
+Delendum Ventures specializes in the zero-knowledge domain.
+We support early-stage zero-knowledge based projects with incubation and funding.
+We curated a list of resources below, aiming to provide a knowledge base and to cover developer needs.
+We will add more sections soon, such as project evaluations.

-If you are interested in collaborating or seeking advice/review/co-publishing, please feel free to contact us through hello@delendum.xyz.
+If you are interested in collaborations, please feel free to contact us through hello@delendum.xyz.
+We are also open to advise projects, provide reviews, and co-publish articles with others